Ajanta Caves World Heritage Site.

 It may take 4-5 hours to see the caves

-• Ajanta Cave, which attracts Indian as well as foreign tourists with its beautiful form, was built in AD.
+• Ajanta Cave, which attracts Indian and foreign tourists with its beautiful form, was built in AD.
 Even though it was created in the 2nd to 4th century BC, its beauty still attracts everyone.
-This is the cave that shows the legacy of Buddha Dhamma to the whole world.
+This cave shows the legacy of Buddha Dhamma to the whole world.

 • Ajanta Caves rests on the banks of the Vaghur River

-• From the sculpture of the cave, it is said that this cave may have been built during the time of a king who believed in Buddha Dhamma.
+• From the cave sculpture, it is said that this cave may have been built during the time of a king who believed in Buddha Dhamma.

 • However, some historians say that Ajanta Caves may have been built during the Satavahana dynasty.